CyberCasquatch/cybercasquatch.github.io/Projects.md

 comments: false
 ---

-# A list of completed activities by the squatch
+# A list of activities by the squatch

 | 2024                                                                                   | 2025        |
 |:---------------------------------------------------------------------------------------|:------------|